daniel-roulin/Civ6Downgrader/README.md

 ### Requirements
 - Python 3
-- A steam account possessing Civilization VI on Steam
+- A steam account possessing Civilization VI
 - The latest version of Civilization VI already installed on your system through Steam.
+- Something like 15 or 20 Gb of free space oon your disk.

 ### Usage
 Make sure you already have downloaded the game on steam.

 Enable Proton to use windows version: Go to the game Steam page, click on the wheel icon on the right and go to *Properties*.
 Then, in the *Compatibility* tab, enable *Force the use of a specific Steam Play compatibility tool* and in the dropdown menu, select Proton Experimental.
 A new download should start, wait until it finishes before continuing.
+You should now exit Steam.

 Clone or download this repository
 ```